 The wedge symbol is normally filled in solid black, but for more rapid writing by hand, it can be drawn in outline only.
-(Similar provisions are made for many other aspects of global notation.)
+(Similar adaptations can be made for many other aspects of global notation: see Writing by hand.)

 While the wedge shape is the default symbol for sounds of unspecified duration, various other shapes can be used to convey further information about the sounds (see Specifying other information where duration is unspecified).